What is FLAG?

 Anthesis offers comprehensive expertise and support to brands that may need to consider setting a FLAG SBT.
 We can provide clients with a full end-to-end service from initially guiding and upskilling key stakeholders on the FLAG guidance and its implications through to the full screening process required to identify whether a FLAG target is required.

-Anthesis supports many organisations to set SBTs and is well versed when it comes to offering full support towards the SBTi target setting process.
-Either prior to SBT setting or post SBT setting, Anthesis can assist in mapping solutions and implementation strategies that help clients reach their intended target, including reviewing potential mitigation strategies around regenerative agriculture and good agricultural practices or more direct targeted supplier engagement programmes which allow brands to track and monitor supplier progress.
+Anthesis supports many organisations to set SBTs and is well-versed when it comes to offering full support towards the SBTi target-setting process.
+Either before or after setting an SBT, Anthesis can assist in mapping solutions and implementation strategies that help clients reach their intended target, including reviewing potential mitigation strategies around regenerative agriculture and good agricultural practices or more direct targeted supplier engagement programmes which allow brands to track and monitor supplier progress.